 Navi Radjou offers a truly unique and valuable perspective which powerfully fuses together Europe, Silicon Valley and India.

 — Stuart Crainer & Des Dearlove, Thinkers50 Founders

-His next book, The Conscious Society: Reinventing How We Consume, Work, and Live, shows how we can expand our awareness and tap into our abundant inner resources — love, ingenuity, wisdom — to consciously direct human evolution towards a healthier and sustainable future, will be published in 2018.
+His next book, The Conscious Society: Reinventing How We Consume, Work, Relate, and Live, shows how we can expand our awareness and tap into our abundant inner resources — love, ingenuity, wisdom — to consciously direct human evolution towards a healthier and sustainable future, will be published in 2019.